 Skybus and other premium bus services

-Skybus runs frequently from the bus terminal at Southern Cross Station to the airport, taking about 20 minutes (30 during peak times), but charges premium fares.
+Skybus runs frequently from the bus terminal at Southern Cross Station to the airport, taking about 30 minutes, but charges premium fares.

 - Official web site: skybus.com.au